ggrammar/100slices.pizza/posts/xmas.md

 ## Carol of the Bells

+Hark! how the bells

+Sweet silver bells

+All seem to say

+"Throw cares away"

+Christmas is here

+Bringing good cheer

+To young and old

+Meek and the bold

+Ding, dong ding dong

+That is their song

+With joyful ring

+All caroling

+One seems to hear

+Words of good cheer

+From ev'rywhere

+Filling the air

+Oh how they pound

+Raising the sound

+O'er hill and dale

+Telling their tale

+Gaily they ring

+While people sing

+Songs of good cheer

+Christmas is here

+Merry, merry, merry, merry Christmas

+Merry, merry, merry, merry Christmas

+---

+On on they send

+On without end

+Their joyful tone

+to every home

+Hark! how the bell

+Sweet silver bells

+All seem to say

+"Throw cares away"

+Christmas is here

+Bringing good cheer

+To young and old

+Meek and the bold

+Ding, dong ding dong

+That is their song

+With joyful ring

+All caroling

+One seems to hear

+Words of good cheer

+From ev'rywhere

+Filling the air

+Oh how they pound

+Raising the sound

+O'er hill and dale

+Telling their tale

+Gaily they ring

+While people sing

+Songs of good cheer

+Christmas is here

+Merry, merry, merry, merry Christmas

+Merry, merry, merry, merry Christmas

 ## God Rest You Merry Gentlemen

-God rest you merry, gentlemen,    Let nothing you dismay
+God rest you merry, gentlemen,

+Let nothing you dismay,

-For Jesus Christ our Savior       Was born upon this day
+For Jesus Christ our Savior

+Was born upon this day

-To save us all from Satan's pow'r When we were gone a-stray
+To save us all from Satan's pow'r

+When we were gone a-stray:

-O tidings of comfort and joy, comfort and joy, O tidings of comfort and joy
+O tidings of comfort and joy, comfort and joy,

+O tidings of comfort and joy

 ---

+From God our heav'nly Father

+A blessed angel came,

+And unto certain shepherds

+Brought tidings of the same,

+How that in Bethlehem was born

+The son of God by name:

+O tidings of comfort and joy, comfort and joy,

+O tidings of comfort and joy

+---

+The shepherds at those tidings

+Rejoiced much in mind,

+And left their flocks a-feeding,

+In tempest storm and wind,

+And went to Bethlehem straight-way

+This bless-ed babe to find:

+O tidings of comfort and joy, comfort and joy,

+O tidings of comfort and joy

 ## Good King Wenceslas